oneoaas-golib/bosun/docs/definitions.md

 There is a third property **Computations**.
 But it is not recommended that you access it even though it is available and it will not be documented.

-#### ResultSlice and Result
+#### ResultSlice
 A `ResultSlice` is returned by using the `.EvalAll` function.
 It is a slice of pointers to `Result` objects.
 Each result represents the an item in the set when the type is something like a NumberSet or a SeriesSet.

+#### Result
 A `Result` as two fields:

  1. **Group**: The Group is the TagSet of the result.